mozilla-releng/releng-rfcs/rfcs/0007-docs-location.md

 ## Motivation

-This RFC aims to directly answer the question "where should I put my docs for <x>" or "where are the existing docs for <y>".
+This RFC aims to directly answer the question "where should I put my docs for `$productA`" or "where are the existing docs for `$productB`".

 Additionally, this RFC tries to balance the benefit of having centralized documentation with the ability to have docs on the same platform as the project they're documenting.